chef-boneyard/chef-web-docs-2016/chef_master/source/install_actions.rst

 Install the Server
 =====================================================
-The |chef actions| add-on can be installed as part of a standalone or high availability configuration.
+The |chef actions| add-on can be installed as part of a standalone or combined configuration.

 Standalone
 -----------------------------------------------------